MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-ismatch.md

 ## Syntax
 **IsMatch**( *Text*, *Pattern* [, *Options* ] )

 * *Text* – Required.
 The text string to test.
-* *Pattern* – Required.
-The pattern to test as a text string.
-Concatenate predefined patterns that the **Match** enum defines or provide a regular expression.  *Pattern* must be a constant formula without variable, data source, or any other dynamic reference that changes as the app executes.
+* *Pattern* – Required.  he pattern to test as a text string.
+Concatenate predefined patterns that the **Match** enum defines, or provide a regular expression. *Pattern* must be a constant formula without any variables, any data sources, or any other dynamic references that change as the app runs.
 * *Options* – Optional.
-A text string combination of **MatchOptions** enum values.
+A text-string combination of **MatchOptions** enum values.
 By default, **MatchOptions.Complete** is used.

 **Match**( *Text*, *Pattern* [, *Options* ] )

 * *Text* – Required.
 The text string to match.
 * *Pattern* – Required.
 The pattern to match as a text string.
-Concatenate predefined patterns that the **Match** enum defines or provide a regular expression.  *Pattern* must be a constant formula without variable, data source, or any other dynamic reference that changes as the app executes.
+Concatenate predefined patterns that the **Match** enum defines, or provide a regular expression. *Pattern* must be a constant formula without any variables, any data sources, or any other dynamic references that change as the app runs.
 * *Options* – Optional.
-A text string combination of **MatchOptions** enum values.
+A text-string combination of **MatchOptions** enum values.
 By default, **MatchOptions.Contains** is used.

 **MatchAll**( *Text*, *Pattern* [, *Options* ] )

 * *Text* – Required.
 The text string to match.
 * *Pattern* – Required.
 The pattern to match as a text string.
-Concatenate predefined patterns that the **Match** enum defines or provide a regular expression.  *Pattern* must be a constant formula without variable, data source, or any other dynamic reference that changes as the app executes.
+Concatenate predefined patterns that the **Match** enum defines, or provide a regular expression. *Pattern* must be a constant formula without any variables, any data sources, or any other dynamic references that change as the app runs.
 * *Options* – Optional.
-A text string combination of **MatchOptions** enum values.
+A text-string combination of **MatchOptions** enum values.
 By default, **MatchOptions.Contains** is used.

 ## IsMatch Examples
 ### Ordinary characters
 Imagine that your app contains a **Text input** control named **TextInput1**.
 The user enters values into this control to be stored in a database.

 The user types **Hello world** into **TextInput1**.